 Virginia Sports Betting Legal Timeline

-Virginia is prepping to shift into high gear for a sports betting launch.
-There is an unofficial estimate that by the proposed launch date of online sports betting in January, there could be up to 18 betting choices for sports bettors.
+Virginia has shifted into high gear with its sports betting launch.
+There could eventually be up to 18 betting choices for sports bettors.
 Let’s take a quick look at the legal timeline for how we got here.
 Like many states, discussion over legal sports betting whispered through legislative bodies even before the U.S. Supreme Court lifted the ban.

-However, despite the removal of a federal ban on sports gambling in May 2018, many states were still unable to push new laws across the finish line.
+However, despite removing a federal ban on sports gambling in May 2018, many states were still unable to push new laws across the finish line.
 Virginia’s lawmakers debated sports betting proposals for most of 2019.

 One inherent part of the new law was a two-month period before any official process could begin.
 The Virginia Lottery Board was designated to oversee the writing of regulations.
 Between July 15 and September 15, a series of drafted regulations were crafted.

 There are twelve open license spots in the current legislation.
-Five additional licenses would be granted, if five communities opt for physical sportsbooks on a November ballot referendum.
-One license has been left open as a potential bargaining ploy in hopes of luring a professional sports franchise to Virginia.
+Five additional licenses will be granted if five communities opt for physical sportsbooks on a November ballot referendum.
+One license has been left open as a potential bargaining ploy to lure a professional sports franchise to Virginia.

 Most feel this is an open-ended offer to the Washington Football Club to relocate from Washington, D.C., building a new home in Virginia.
 Since there are no immediate provisions for physical sportsbook locations, this means likely sportsbook apps do not need to partner with a state-approved casino.